KWAIOTO CONCEPT

 Another Ginza.

 Charred wood.
 Ash.
 Melted glass.
-Fragments of lives.

 The city smelled faintly of smoke.
-Even decades later.

 Places I Loved